 Family members: Except for purposes of FML, an employee's spouse, domestic partner, children regardless of age or dependency status (including children of the employee's domestic partner), parents, siblings, grandparents, and grandchildren.
 Steprelatives, in-laws, and relatives by adoption are included on the same basis as the above-listed blood relatives.
 "Parent" also includes a foster parent or legal guardian of an employee or the employee's spouse or domestic partner or a person who stood in place of a parent (in loco parentis) when the employee was a minor child.
+If an employee was raised by persons other than their biological parents, these individuals also are included in this category.
 Likewise, "child" also includes a foster child, legal ward, or a child to whom the employee stands in place of a parent (in loco parentis).
+If an employee is raising a child who is not their biological child, that child is included in this category.
 For sick leave purposes, "family members" also include designated persons.